 Watch a FREE Math Escapes Webinar – anytime, anywhere! SIGN UP HERE! 

 Is there a lot of work involved for the teacher?

-I’m not going to lie, escape activities are not print and go resources for sure.
-They require prep on behalf of the teacher but they are guaranteed to get your students engaged.
+While escape activities do require some preparation on the teacher’s part, they are guaranteed to engage students and make learning fun.
+Teachers do not need any special materials to carry out the 6th Grade Math End of Year Escape, and even the more elaborate methods of “escaping” only require simple materials like manila folders, metal paper fasteners/brads, and mirrors.
 Take a look at this video if you want to peek inside the 6th Grade End of Year Math Escape.
 I go over all of the prep needed in detail.
 It is a 30 minute video so you’ll need time to get through it all!

 What materials are needed?